Sensitivity analysis on chaotic dynamical system by Non-Intrusive Least Square Shadowing (NILSS): Numerical aspects of NILSS

 \subsection{Solving NILSS on multiple time segments}

 Since both $ v^{*\perp} $ and $ W^\perp $ grow exponentially, the round-off error when storing them in the computer become non-negligible over time.
 The growth in $ v^{*\perp} $ and $ W^\perp $ will also generate an ill-conditioned covariance matrix $ (W^\perp)^T W^\perp$, since all $\{w_j^\perp\}$ will eventually be dominated by the fastest growing unstable CLV.
-This subsection shows how to prevent this by partitioning a long trajectory into a series of shorter segments.
+This subsection shows how to prevent this by partitioning a long trajectory into a series of shorter segments: this idea is similar to a method for computing LE \cite{Benettin1980_LE}, but we normalize not only homogeneous tangent solutions, but also inhomogeneous solutions.

 We partition the time domain into $K$ time segments $[t_0,t_1], [t_1,t_2],\ldots,[t_{K-1},t_K]$, with $ t_0=0, t_K=T $.
 Next, we define time segment $ i $ as $ [t_i,t_{i+1}], i=0,\ldots,K-1 $.
 For each time segment $ i $, we define an inhomogeneous solution $ \{v^{*} _i\} $ and homogeneous solutions $ \{W_i\} $, such that each $ W_i = [w_{i1},\cdots,w_{iM}] $.
-This notation is depicted in Figure \ref{f:subscriptExplain}.
+This notation is depicted in figure \ref{f:subscriptExplain}.

 We want to rescale and orthogonalize $ v_i^{*\perp} $ and $W_i^\perp $ at the end of each segment so that they do not grow too large or become dominated by the fastest growing CLV.
 We also want to keep the affine vector space $ v^{*\perp} + span(W^\perp) $ the same across interfaces between contingent segments, so that we can recover a continuous $v^\perp$: